ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 ## Operation

+### Logging
-Our VM crashed due to extensive (and redundant) logging.
-We logged to console, to docker logs and to files.
-This resulted in the logs using all the storage in the VM
+We had an experience where our VM crashed due to extensive (and redundant) logging.
+We logged to console, docker logs and files.
-What could be done, is to make sure only to log once and automatically delete old logs which are not needed anymore
+This resulted in the bloating our Digital Ocean droplet with sizeable logs.
+What could be done differently, was to make to only log once and automatically delete old ones which weren't needed anymore.

-* CPU overload on our droplet (VM) on Digital Ocean
+### CPU overload

-We experienced CPU overload on our droplet (VM) on Digital ocean.
-This resulted in the droplet crashing.
+We experienced a CPU overload in our droplet.
+The CPU would spike to 100% and sometimes exceeding that (due to Digital Ocean limiting the CPU size of the droplet).
-Unfortunately, we have no idea why this is happening, even after extensive diagnosis
+This resulted in a crash of the droplet.
+Unfortunately, as of now (9/5/2025) we haven't found the reason for why this is happening.
+For future reference we should have a more thorough testing suite.

 ## Maintenance
+* docker compose up --build
+* grafana and prometheus